The Life Line Palm Reading Myth: Why Your Hand Doesn't Have an Expiration Date

 So, What Does Your Life Line Palm Reading Mean, Actually?

-The lingering belief in life line palm reading is that the crease maps your 20s, 30s, and 40s sequentially.
-However, a 2025 PALMReader user survey (n=8,200) found that 76% of people with deeply carved lines report high physical resilience regardless of age.
-The line actually traces how grounded you feel in your body.
+The lingering belief in life line palm reading is that the crease maps your 20s, 30s, and 40s sequentially, like a ruler with a birthday at one end.
+That timeline is a later invention, and it is the part that generates all the dread.
+The line traces how grounded you feel in your body.

 It is your root system.
 It shows your relationship to your family of origin and your physical environment.
 We look at the depth and the curve.
 A deeply carved line shows stubbornness.
 You plant your feet and refuse to move.
 You have an intense, almost irritating level of physical resilience.